xavwtf/xavwtf/README.md

 I like to start a lot of projects, however I unfortunately rarely finish them...

-I appreciate PRs on any of my repos.
-In fact, I'll go out of my way to thank you if you submit a PR.
+I appreciate PRs on any of my repos, feel free to judge and/or nuke my bad code :)

 Though I have themed my README around Linux, I actually use Windows for day to day and programming.
-There's a couple occasions where I use Linux, but other than that I like to stray away from it.
+There's a couple occasions where I use Linux, but other than that I like to stay away from it.

 No, I don't care that you use Arch.
 Why would I?